pboesu/moultmcmc/README.md

 3) hierarchical spatial/temporal effects for multi-site/multi-season data sets.

 `moultmcmc` implements fast inference for these models using Hamiltonian Monte Carlo samplers from Stan.

+Please note that `moultmcmc` is under active development, and API changes may still occur.